What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Make holes in the sinks or shower drains if they’re near to stop the air from escaping when you plunge.
+- Place holes around sinks or shower drains, if they are close enough to stop the pressure of air from escape as you plunge.

-If plunging doesn’t work, try this next tactic - pour half a cup of baking soda as well as one teaspoon of vinegar inside the bathroom bowl.
-The mixture should sit for around 15 minutes.
-It may fizz but when it ceases to fizz you can pour hot water down (not hot) to remove the obstruction.
+If you’re not able to get the plunge working you can try this other method add half a cup of baking soda and one cups of white vinegar to the toilet.
+The mixture should sit for about 15 minutes.
+It may fizz but when it ceases to fizz then pour boiling water down (not overly hot) to clear the blockage.

-Step 5 Utilize a coat hanger with wire or a plumbing snake.
+Step 5 5.
+Use a coat hanger with wire or a plumbing snake.

 Note:

-- Do not overdo pulling or pushing actions hard as they can result in more damage.
+- Do not overdo pulling or pushing actions as they could make things worse

-Step 6: Turn on the water supply and test the result.
+Step 6: Switch on the water supply and check the result.

-Once you’ve cleared up any blockages, it is crucial to turn off the valve for water flow that is behind the toilet bowl.
-Then flush it several times to make sure the water is flowing freely!
+Once you’ve eliminated any blockages, it is essential to turn on the supply of water in your toilet bowl once more.
+You should flush it a couple of times to make sure the water is flowing freely!

 Tools | Description |